rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Trade-offs around double spending, scalability and decentralisation

-When designing a modern digital payment systems with the ability to transfer funds off-line peer-to-peer systems and distributed ledger technologies are an worthwhile case study.
-Since the Bitcoin in 2009 various crypto-currencies have iterated on the idea of a fully decentralized currency.
+When designing a modern digital payment systems with the ability to transfer funds off-line, peer-to-peer systems and distributed ledger technologies are an worthwhile case study.
+Since Bitcoin in 2009, various crypto-currencies have iterated on the idea of a fully decentralized currency.
 After 12 years of development a number of trade-offs are becoming visible that show the limitations of the technically.